vboyce/125-project-options/README.md

 Which seem to work: http://web.stanford.edu/~ekubota/SizeStroop/sizeStroop_experiment_biggerSmaller.html# so could just rehost as ghpages??
 Would want to recode as jsPsych using https://www.jspsych.org/7.0/plugins/html-keyboard-response/

-* Jordan 2017: Approximately working; needs checking; needs aesthetics; needs data checks; consider space versus continue for consistency issues

 Needs work:

-* Sloman 2016: Materials summary at https://osf.io/a8c57
-Could code in qualtrics or jsPsych; each person sees 2 in each condition, fully counterbalanced (maybe easiest to do in jsPsych)

 * Chopra 2019: waiting on materials from Ben

 # Projects